ecpplus/elixir-js-string/README.md

 JavaScript String.prototype.length sometimes doesn't return the actual string length.
 For example, a length of some Emoji is sometimes more than 1.

-This library allow you to get JavaScript string length in Elixir codes.
+This library get you to get JavaScript string length in Elixir codes.

 ## Installation